meero-com/archiver/README.md

 It requires the following permissions:

 - Interact with an SQS Queue.
-- Read from the source S3 bucket (media files).
+- Read from the source S3 bucket (S3 objects).
 - Write to the destination S3 bucket (zip archives).

 It should be able to scale based on the SQS Queue's number of message.